luanarium/ubuntu-offline-kit/apt_archive.md

 sudo rm -rf /opt/myrepo/*
 ```

 ## 6. Ensure permissions are correct.
-Do this for for Packges and Packages.gz each time you rebuild them.
+Do this for Packges and Packages.gz each time you rebuild them.
 ```bash
 sudo chmod a+r /opt/myrepo/*.deb
 sudo chmod a+r /opt/myrepo/Packages /opt/myrepo/Packages.gz